15 Mar, 2019

 On the unforgiving road

 The idea is to always operate with customer’s need in mind.
-We should not allow a glitch to cross path in the interconnected value chain.
-A small error like improper handling of a query at the helpdesk, warehousing mistake, wrong product storage and delivery problems can be traced back to a human cause, which has the potential to snowball by the time goods reach the end customer.
+We should not allow a glitch to cross path in the Inter-connected value chain.
+A small error like improper handling of a query at the helpdesk, warehousing mistake, wrong product storage and delivery problems can be traced back to a human cause, which has the potential to snowball by the time goods reach the final customers.
 For example, the bullwhip effect is any logistic provider’s or source company’s nightmare!
 Disrepute follows such a catastrophe in tons!
 Besides, transportation industry also fights many uncertainties and constraints to maintain delivery timelines and enhancement of delivery windows.

 Who rules the roost

 If we study our business minutely, we realize that it is the customer of our customer who holds the value capturing power as he pays for the product in the retailer’s store.
 It is the choice of the customer’s customer that defines what to produce, in what quantity, at what time, at what cost and of what design.
 The end customer also defines the sourcing of raw material.
-The customer is the driving part of the value chain and is the cause of why the chain was created in the first place.
+The customer is the driving part of the value chain and is the cause of why the chain was created in the very first place.
 He is both the beginning and end of the chain.
 And the fuel of the value chain is the money whose rotation makes it a living system.

 Understanding the “value” in the “chain”